Transparency in Sleep Staging: Deep Learning Method for EEG Sleep Stage Classification with Model Interpretability: Methodology

+Long Short-Term Memory (LSTM) networks are a type of recurrent neural network designed to overcome the vanishing gradient problem in standard RNNs, which hinders learning long-term dependencies.
+LSTMs use a gating mechanism with three key parts: input, forget, and output gates, to control the flow and retention of information over time.
+This structure allows selective memory and forgetting of prior information, facilitating the learning of long sequences.
+Bidirectional LSTM (Bi-LSTM) extends this by processing data in both directions, enhancing context understanding, making it effective for signal processing tasks like speech recognition and NLP tasks like language translation.
+LSTMs have outperformed traditional RNNs and feedforward networks in various applications due to their ability to capture complex, long-term sequential patterns.

+Let's assume that the input to the cell at time step t is denoted by \emph{x(t)}, and the output of the cell at time step t is denoted by \emph{h(t)}.
+Then, the equations for the LSTM cell can be written as follows:

+where \(\sigma\) represents sigmoid activation function, \({W_f}\), \({W_i}\), \({W_c}\), \({W_o}\) are learnable weight matrices and \({b_f}\), \({b_i}\), \({b_c}\), \({b_o}\) are biases for the respective gates.
 The forget gate \emph{f(t)} determines how much of the previous cell state \emph{c(t-1)} should be retained.
 The input gate \emph{i(t)} determines how much of the new input \emph{x(t)} should be added to the cell state.
 The cell candidate $\hat{c}(t)$ is a new value that could be added to the cell state.
 The current cell state \emph{c(t)} is a combination of the previous cell state \emph{c(t-1)} and the new cell candidate $\hat{c}(t)$, weighted by the forget gate \emph{f(t)} and the input gate \emph{i(t)}.
 The output gate \emph{o(t)} determines how much of the current cell state \emph{c(t)} should be output as the cell output \emph{h(t)}.